-In November 2016, the Abruzzo Regional Council published the “Pescara Charter”, a pact between Abruzzo Regional Council and enterprise in order to follow the way of a sustainable industry.
+In November 2016, the Abruzzo Regional Council published the “Pescara Charter”, a pact between Abruzzo Regional Council and enterprise in order to adopt sustainable industry practices.
 "Sustainable industry" has been officially identified by the Abruzzo Regional Council as the main economic and social driver of regional development, complying with of the following areas of sustainability:

-The Charter offers to applicant companies a “region-enterprise partnership agreement” that provides specific advantages in terms of:
+The Charter offers to applicant companies a “region-enterprise partnership agreement” that provides advantages in terms of:

-A real attempt to drive the change started with the RIS3 to a circular economy regional model, with an open (every enterprises operating in the region can try be became a partner), easy (the related web platform is managed directly by regional offices), original (with this characteristics) and free (no additional resources are need) instruments to support and promote innovative and sustainable SMEs, using the given EU funds.
+There is a real attempt to drive the change started with Abruzzo’s RIS3 for a circular economy regional model, with (i) open (every enterprise in the region can try be became a partner); (ii) easy (the related web platform is managed directly by the regional offices) (iii) original and; (iv) free instruments (no additional resources are need) to support and promote innovative and sustainable SMEs, using the given EU funds.